philippkeller/goodbudget-electron/readme.md

 - cmd-shift-i: import bank transactions
 - cmd-shift-s: select all (useful when reconciling)

+## Installation (Mac only for now)

+Download and install from [latest binary](https://github.com/philippkeller/goodbudget-electron/releases/latest)

-## installation
+## Installation from source

-There are no binaries yet for OS X, you need to "compile from source":
+If you are on Windows/Linux you need to install from source.

+Prerequisits:

+- git
+- node/npm

-To start the app with electron
+### Start the app with electron

 ```
 npm install -g electron-prebuilt